 (Convention de La Haye du 5 octobre 1961)

-A student should send a signed request to the University Registrar's Office detailing to which particular document the Apostille should be attached (usually a transcript or statement of certification or graduation) and mentioning the country to which it is being sent.
+The requestor must send a completed and signed Apostille Request Form to the University Registrar's Office detailing to which particular document the Apostille should be attached (usually a transcript or statement of certification or graduation).
 If you make a copy of a diploma, we recommend that it be reduced to standard-sized paper.
-Because of the labor and charges associated with the preparation of this statement, the student should send US $75 cash, traveler's check, or international money order for each Apostille requested, made payable to Washington and Lee University.
-A personal check drawn on a U.S. bank is also acceptable.
+Because of the labor and charges associated with the preparation of this statement, the cost is $75 for the first Apostille requested and $10 for each additional Apostille within the same request.
+Payment can be made through personal check from U.S. bank, traveler's check, or international money order made payable to Washington and Lee University, or via PayPal.
+To pay via PayPal, please indicate that when you email the request form to the Registrar`s Office at firstname.lastname@example.org.

-The whole process usually takes three to four weeks.
+The whole process usually takes four to five weeks.

 The U.S. Department of State also has an Office of Authentications which will provide a federal authentication for specific purposes, for countries which are not part of the Hague Convention, and rarely for a federal Apostille.